foulblaze/foulblaze/README.md

  </p>

 <p align="center">
-  C+H is fine! and feel free to int as long as ur not a weeiirrdo!
+  C+H is fine! and feel free to int and sit with me as long as ur not a weeiirrdo!
 </p>
 <p align="center">
-  I love making more oomfs.. and being friendly!
+  I love making more oomfs.. friend req are off due to spam, but just ask and I can add you!
 </p>
 <p align="center">
   I'm 21 years old so I'd rather no one below 18 interact (unless we're already oomfs or met thru a mutual/friend)